Compare the contents of Remote and Local Directories

 Is the file present in both the origin and destination?
 The filename (within the directory structure) is used to determine this.

-If a file is present in both the origin and the destination, does it
+If a file is present in both the origin and the destination, does it have the same content?
+The definition comes from the file's

 function from the package of the same name.
-For
+For remote files, it is queried from the box.com API.- Modification Date

-If a file is present in both the origin and destination, and the
+If a file is present in both the origin and destination, and the content is different in each, boxr will prefer the file which was most recently modified.

-recently modified.For local files, the 'content modified time' is used; the mtime
+For local files, the 'content modified time' is used; the

-variable returned by file.info()
+variable returned byfile.info()

-.For remote files, the modified_at
+.For remote files, the

-This is the time that the file was modified on the box.com servers, as
+date returned by the box.com API.
+This is the time that the file was modified on the box.com servers, as opposed to the time that the content itself was modified.

 Why not use the content modified time for both?